Robert C. Orth, MD, PhD

 |University of Texas at Houston||medical school||Doctor of Medicine||2003|

-Dr. Orth is the Division Chief of Body and Nuclear Radiology.
+Dr. Orth is the Chief Quality Officer and the Division Chief of Body Radiology.
 He is board-certified in Diagnostic Radiology by the American Board of Radiology with a Certificate of Added Qualification in Pediatric Radiology.
 His clinical and research interests include pediatric musculoskeletal, genitourinary, and tumor imaging, clinical practice guideline development, and comparative effectiveness research.
 He is a member of the Baylor College of Medicine/Texas Children's Hospital Center for Clinical Effectiveness and serves on several committees charged with the formulation of clinical practice guidelines, aggregation and translation of health information technology, and policy advocacy.
 He is a member of the Society for Pediatric Radiology's Safety Committee and is actively involved in research and educational initiatives to improve patient safety through judicious use of imaging in children.
 Dr. Orth performs all aspects of pediatric radiology in addition to multimodality imaging, diagnostic and therapeutic nuclear medicine, and interventional musculoskeletal imaging.

 |American Board of Radiology||Member|

 |Radiological Society of North America||Member|